phaserjs/phaser/README.md

 * Internal child movements in Group (such as bringToTop) now uses the new `silent` parameter to avoid the child emitting incorrect Group addition and deletion events.
 * Camera.updateTarget has had a make-over and now is a lot smoother under certain conditions (thanks @tjkopena, fix #966)
 * Signal.removeAll now has a new `context` parameter.
 If specified only listeners matching the given context are removed (thanks @lucbloom for the idea, #880)
+* Animation.next will advance to the next frame in the animation, even if it's not currently playing.
+You can optionally define the number of frames to advance, but the default is 1.
+This is also aliased from the AnimationManager, so you can do `Sprite.animations.next()`.
+* Animation.previous will rewind to the previous frame in the animation, even if it's not currently playing.
+You can optionally define the number of frames to rewind, but the default is 1.
+This is also aliased from the AnimationManager, so you can do `Sprite.animations.previous()`.

 ### Bug Fixes